 Which Areas to Target Inside the Tank?

 You should aim for the bottom areas as well as the sides of the tank to ensure perfect cleaning.
-Also, have your eye on the dirty areas to make sure with the help of bleach and other cleaning materials, they are removed and cleaned properly.
+Also, have your eye on the dirty areas to make sure with the help of bleach and other cleaning materials, they remove and clean properly.

 Vinegar and Mineral Deposits